Aurumaker72/MupenUtilities/README.md

 Modifying the controller flags is possible too, for example enabling or disabling a controller, its' mempak and rumblepak

 ### Hex Viewer
-View any byte (offset) of the selected movie as hexadecimal string.
+View any byte- or offset range of the selected movie interpreted in different datatypes.

-This opens up limitless possibilities of finding data in a movie file.

 ### Frame Control
 You can seek back and forth, reverse playback, step frames and more intuitive controls.
+Press backslash for frame advance.

 Playing the movie back in real-time (30 FPS) is also possible.

-### Replacement
+### Replacement ⚠️*WIP*
 Same as M64 Editors' "Replacement" feature.
 Allows you to replace any sequence of frames from one movie to another.

 ### TAS Studio
-You can view and edit all inputs in a neatly arranged and compact grid.
+You can view and edit all inputs in a neatly arranged and compact grid, where every 2nd row has another background color for clarity.
+Please note that TAS Studio can be used in a "live" mode, where it dynamically updates based on movie data changes and allows you to directly input from TAS Studio to the movie by dragging, clicking, etc..., but also includes a "static" mode, where it merely displays the original movie data.

 ### Advanced
-Dump a movie's raw input data to a file.

-Change the raw input value at any frame in a debug menu located under "More" button.

-Get the raw input value at any frame in a dialog located under "More" button.
+Convert RNG Values to Indicies, modify Savestates, modify values bytewise, change the CRC.

+### Input Analysis
+View processed statistics and data about your movies' input sets controller-wise.

+## Combo

+### General
+Everything but "Replacement" is also available for [combo files](https://github.com/mkdasher/mupen64-rr-lua-/blob/master/tasinput_plugin/src/DefDI.cpp#L1549).

 ## Savestate